Have you got a research project that will improve outcomes for native wildlife and their habitats?

 Research that aids the recovery of wild populations and their habitats.

 For eligibility criteria and other important information, check out the WIRES 2022 Grant Guidelines as a reference HERE.
 2023 Guidelines will become available closer to the opening date of 30th January 2023.

-Year 1 applications closed March 2022.
-Applications for Year 2 will open early 2023.
+Year 1 applications closed in March 2022.
+Applications for Year 2 will open 30th January 2023.
 View 2022 Research Grants Recipients

 How to Apply